-A: If you are wondering how much you could receive for your motorcycle accident claim, first look at your total economic damages.
-This can include your medical expenses for treating your injuries from a motorcycle accident, lost wages while you were in recovery, and property damage to your vehicle and other personal property.
+If you are wondering how much you could receive for your motorcycle accident claim, first look at your total economic damages.
+This can include your medical expenses for treating your motorcycle accident injuries, lost income while you were in recovery, and property damage to your vehicle and other personal property.

 Non-economic damages like pain and suffering are more difficult to estimate.
 Some courts use a per diem system to compensate a plaintiff for every day he or she spends recovering, while others simply multiply the plaintiff’s medical expenses by a set amount, usually from two to five, and then award the result as pain and suffering compensation.
 The plaintiff’s attorney will need to consult with expert witnesses who can provide an accurate picture of what the plaintiff endured from his or her injuries.

 It’s also vital to consider the settlement value of your claim versus the potential trial value.
 A settlement may yield a smaller amount of compensation, but you will receive it much more quickly than you would receive a trial award.
 West Virginia also operates under a modified comparative negligence law, meaning a plaintiff can potentially absorb liability for his or her damages if he or she contributed to causing them.
 If there’s a chance you could absorb some portion of fault for your damages in a trial, then a settlement could actually be more beneficial to you.